-We will be hosting the October Membership Meeting at the Post Home on October 6, at 7:30 PM.
+We will be hosting the August Membership Meeting at the Post Home on September 7, 2022 at 7:30 PM.
 Uniform for the meeting is the Member Cap or Ball Cap.
-We will be practicing social distancing during the meeting and masks will be REQUIRED for all comrades.
 A virtual attendance option will be sent out to the membership.
 We are located at 401 Old Waterford Rd NW, Leesburg, VA 20176.

 Every year, Veterans of Foreign Wars of the United States (VFW) Post 1177 conducts a Buddy Poppy drive during the Memorial and Veterans Day weekend to raise money for the Post Veterans Relief Fund.
 These vital funds support Loudoun County veterans and their families in need – and nothing else.
-Due to COVID-19, we were unable to greet you at the grocery store, hardware store, or street corner as in the past, and as a result we’re asking for your support virtually.
+Due to COVID-19, we have been unable to greet you at the grocery store, department store, hardware store, or street corner as we have in the past, and as a result we’re asking for your support virtually.

 Coming home does not mean the battle is over.
 With over 10 times the amount of veterans lost to suicide than to combat operations in the same time period, there has never been a more important time to TAKE A STAND and DO something to support our veterans!!
 If you or someone you know is suffering from PTSD, we have people that have shared a similar experience and are ready to help.

 Since 1932, our small Post has been helping Loudoun County veterans and veteran family members as they work to rebuild their lives and become part of their communities again after serving their country.
 However, our building has aged and needs support in its upgrades.

 ...we want to welcome today's military service members into our ranks to become part of our elite group.

 WWII, Korean War, Vietnam War, Persian Gulf War, Kosovo, War in Afghanistan, War in Iraq, War on Global Terror and other Peace-Keeping Expeditionary Campaigns throughout the globe.